compendio/goldbug-manual/README.md

 So the user can easily and securely transfer a ZIP with holiday pictures to family members via the chat or the StarBeam tab.

 In order to send a file to an entire group, the user can also post his magnet in the group chat.
-This will then be automatically added to the downloads (see Checkbox in the menu Options: Buzz / e'IRC-Chat: accept split magnets).
+This will then be automatically added to the downloads (see Checkbox in the menu Options: Buzz / e'IRC-Chat: accept magnets).

-Due to the echo protocol, the individual packages are also "geswarmed", ie the encrypted packets that pass by the user, even with his friends and neighbors over.
+Due to the echo protocol, the individual packages are also "swarmed", i.e. the encrypted packets that pass by the user, are even shared with his friends and neighbors.

-The File Sharing StarBeam Tab consists of three sub-tabs: one for uploading, one for downloading, and one for creating or adding SB magnets.
+The File-Sharing StarBeam Tab consists of three sub-tabs: one for uploading, one for downloading, and one for creating or adding SB Magnets.

 Figure: StarBeam with its three sub-tabs